Husnain-Amjad/MathAi/README.md

    pip install -r requirements.txt
    ```

-3. **Download the MATH dataset**: The MATH dataset by Hendrycks is required.
-Download it from the official repository and place it in the `data/` directory.
+3. **MATH dataset**: The MATH dataset by Hendrycks is placed in the `AUG_MATH/` directory.

 ## Dataset

-The MATH dataset, created by Hendrycks et al., consists of thousands of math word problems across various difficulty levels and topics, including:
+The MATH dataset, created by Hendrycks et al., consists of 12500 math word problems across various difficulty levels and topics, including:

 - Algebra
 - Geometry